Merzasphor/MWSE/docs/source/lua/api/tes3/playAnimation.rst

 startFlag (`number`_)
     Default: ``0``.
 A flag for starting the group with, matching tes3.animationStartFlag.* constants.
-    0 = Normal.
-The current animation will finish its full cycle, and the new animation will start from its beginning.
-    1 = Immediate Start.
-The current animation will stop regardless of the frame it is on, and the new animation will start from its beginning.
-    2 = Immediate Loop.
-The current animation will stop regardless of the frame it is on, and the new animation will start at the beginning of its loop cycle.

 loopCount (`number`_)
     Optional.
 If provided, the animation will loop a given number of times.